spalomaresg/sweepstake/README.md

-# ThreatFabric World Cup 2026 Sweepstake
+# World Cup 2026 Sweepstake

 An internal office sweepstake app for the FIFA World Cup 2026.
 Built with Django and SQLite.
 Colleagues predict match results, earn points, and compete on a leaderboard — individually and by team.